johannal/SolarSystem/Ken.md

 ## Part 2 -- Source Editor

-I'm going to jump over to source code, and make a few more changes to support the dark appearance.
+I'm going to jump over to my source code, and get rid of a few more hard coded colors.

 Let me collapse some of this code.
-In Xcode 10, we've re-introduced the code-folding ribbon, for all of you that are into that kind of thing.
-We've also enhanced code folding across all the languages, so you can pretty much collapse anything between two braces.
+I can use the action popover for that.
+Or, I can use the the code-folding ribbon that we've reintroduced in Xcode 10.
+Code folding has been enhanced too -- you can fold pretty much anything between two braces across any language.

 As I look at this code, I think these methods here that are returning colors should actually be properties.
 With Xcode 10, thats a really easy change to make.
 I'll just drop a cursor at the beginning of each line, by holding down Shift and Control and then clicking.
-If I add a cursor I don't want, I can just click again in the same spot.
+If I add a cursor I don't want, I can just click the same spot again to get rid of it.

-Now I'll hold down Shift and Option and press the right arrow to select "func" on each line.
-I'll replace that with "var".
+Now I'll select "func" on each line, and I'll replace that with "var".

-Now I'll arrow over and get rid of the parens and the right arrow, and add a colon.
+Now I'll jump to the end of the word here, which I can do by holding Option and pressing the right arrow.
+I'll get rid of these parens along with the arrow, and add a colon.
 Easy.

   <rdar://problem/39443933> Justice10A156: Add Documentation action doesn't add documentation for every cursor

-I also want to update these colors here.
-They're hardcoded now, which isn't going to work for dark.
+Now I also want to update these colors here.
+They're hardcoded , which isn't going to work for dark.

-I'll drop a cursor in front of each property name, holding down Control and Shift and clicking.

-Then I'm going to hold down Command and Option and press right arrow to select the property names.
-I'll copy that by selecting Edit > Copy.
+So, I'm going to select each of these property names -- they are conviently also the names of the colors in the asset catalog.
+I'll select backwards to the beginning of the word, then I'll copy it by selecting Edit > Copy.

-Now I'll move my cursors down onto the next line, over to where the color initializer is.
-I'm going to delete everything in between the parens -- those are hard-coded values we don't want.
+I'll arrow down to the next line here, and arrow forward to the beginning of the RGB initializer, and then I'll select all of it.

-I'll type "NSColor.Name(""), and then paste the color names by selecting Edit > Paste.
+I'll delete that and type 'named: NSColor.Name(""))!', and then paste the color names here between the quotes.
+Done!
+Three changes all at one -- trippled my productivity!

-We just updated three bits of code all at the same time!
-And now our colors will update automatically when we change the system appearance.

 ## Part 3 -- SCM